 Training for all staff will be made available as appropriate and is the responsibility of the Headteacher.
-Prior to any practical training theoretical aspects of effective behaviour management will have been delivered and arrangements will be made clear as part of the induction of staff and training will be provided as part of ongoing continued professional development for staff.
+Prior to any practical training theoretical aspects of effective behaviour management will have been delivered and arrangements will be made clear as part of the induction of staff and training will be provided as part of on-going continued professional development for staff.

 Waterloo primary School is committed to implementing the Team Teach Approach, 'working together to safeguard people and services'.
-Further information in relation to Team Teach can be found at https://www.teamteach.co.uk/
+Further information in relation to Team Teach can be found at Team Teach